iamdanielv/ml/catvsdog.md

 ## Install OpenCV in this environment

 Note: You may have to install opencv if you haven't installed it in this environment yet.
-You can do that by typing the following, it may take a while for the dependencies etc to be determined:
+You can do that by typing the following **into a shell**, not the jupyter notebook.
+It may take a while for the dependencies etc to be determined:

 ```shell
 pip3 install opencv-python==4.4.0.40